Top performing software development teams embrace DevSecOps automation

 For DevOps teams, security controls are increasingly automated throughout the development lifecycle

-Automated security practices allow developers to keep pace with the speed and scale of innovation and financial services organizations are on the leading edge of this trend
+Automated security practices allow developers to keep pace with the speed and scale of innovation

 "As evidenced by this year’s survey results, organizations everywhere are now transforming their development from waterfall-native to DevOps-native tools and processes,” said Wayne Jackson, CEO, Sonatype.
 “Along the way, they are coming to grips with one simple fact: DevOps is not an excuse to do application security poorly; rather it is an opportunity to do application security better than ever.”